 When You Join You Get Involved

 Part of the beauty of the University of North Florida is the size of the school.
 With just about 16,000 students, UNF is the perfect combination of not too big and not too small.
-Getting involved at UNF will offer your student plenty of clubs, organizations, social and academic group and much more all at just the right size.
+Getting involved at UNF will offer your students plenty of clubs, organizations, social and academic group and much more all at just the right size.

 Campus life can be so much more than classes and homework when your student finds the right outlet for them.
 Some of you may believe that your student’s first priority is school, and I couldn’t agree more.
 That said; being involved in some way is rather important too.
-First, joining a club will help your student build a community.
+First, joining a club will help your students build a community.
 Since they’re leaving their family and sometimes their friends behind, getting involved helps them to discover new friends with similar interests.

 Some students will choose to rush a sorority or fraternity (see our blogs about Sororities and Fraternities), but others will not find Greek life their cup of tea.
 Our blogs regarding Greek life go into great detail and will give you and your child all the information they need to decide if joining a sorority or fraternity is right for them.
 No worries; there are many other possible ways to get involved on campus.

 Looking to get involved with Registered Student Organizations (RSOs), a.k.a.
 Clubs, on campus?
 The University of North Florida has over 200 RSOs on campus, and Club Alliance provides support for the functions and activities of these student organizations.
 Your student can get involved by searching for an organization that caters to their interests by viewing the club list.
 And if they can’t find a club they are looking for, they can simply start their own.